 Why do staff members need the cover?

 Well, staff authorised to make and effect transfers from the firm’s trust account could abuse their positions.
 Such an abuse would render the law firm liable to the client for a loss.
-Once a client has a claim against the firm for a reimbursement of any it money placed with the firm, the firm could find itself having to close its doors should it not be insured against such losses.
+Once a client has a claim against the firm for a reimbursement of any money placed with the firm, the firm could find itself having to close its doors should it not be insured against such losses.

 Are there instances where attorneys steal trust funds?